SamsonIT/DataGridBundle/Resources/doc/index.md

 </script>
 ```

 You'll now see that the table has a header column.
-As you can see, I've added the `sortable` attribute to some of the columns.
+Furthermore, I've added the `sortable` attribute to some of the columns.
 Defining these attributes will enable sorting on the field defined in that column.
 Sorting is done using the standard AngularJS
 [orderBy filter](http://docs.angularjs.org/api/ng.filter:orderBy).
 The text value of the attribute is used as the second argument
 to the function filter call.